CircumSpector/DS4WDocs/docs/about-ds4windows/companion-drivers.md

 DS4Windows removed support for HidGuardian in version 3.0.8 in favor of HidHide.
 As such, users who used and still have HidGuardian installed can be in a state where their controllers are hidden and undetectable to Windows and DS4Windows.

+**It's highly recommended for the user to follow [HidGuardian's uninstall instructions](../../guides/uninstalling-ds4windows/#legacy-drivers) in order to verify if it's installed and how to safely remove it in case it is.**

 ### Virtual Gamepad Emulation Bus (ScpVBus)

 !!! note "Necessary to confirm the information here"